HSE's role in gas supply emergencies

 The Health and Safety Executive's (HSE) role in gas supply emergencies

-- If the forthcoming winter is severe there is a risk that gas demand will exceed the gas supply available from Britain's offshore fields, the interconnector pipeline with Belgium and the Isle of Grain LNG import terminal.
-Ofgem has made clear its concerns and monitors the market closely to ensure that anti-competitive behaviour is not restricting gas supplies.
-A shortage of gas, if not managed properly, could give rise to a risk of a gas supply emergency and this document summarises HSE's role in this regard.
+- There is a risk that gas demand will exceed the gas supply available from Britain's offshore fields, the interconnector pipelines and our liquified natural gas (LNG) import terminals.
+This could lead to a shortage of gas.
+If not managed properly, this could give rise to a risk of a gas supply emergency and this document summarises HSE's role in this regard.

 - Gas has to be transported at an adequate pressure to ensure that gas appliances work safely.
 If the pressure in the network is too low then appliances may not burn the gas properly resulting in incomplete combustion and noxious fumes.
 Alternatively, if the appliance does not have an effective protective device, flames may go out only for the gas to be re-ignited when pressure is restored resulting in a fire or explosion.

-How can shortages of gas result in a gas supply emergency?
+How shortages of gas result in a gas supply emergency

 - For the pressure in the network to be maintained there has to be a balance between gas supply and demand.
 Simply, gas taken from the network by consumers has to be replaced by gas flowing into the network from producers, gas processing facilities, storage facilities, interconnector pipelines and LNG import facilities.

 - In a severe winter gas demand goes up as households use more gas for heating and other consumers (such as power stations) increase their demand on the network.
 This demand has to be met but is reliant on gas being available at the right place and time.
 If there is not enough gas available, demand has to be cut to maintain the safe pressure in the network.